Keerthanabas/image-carousel/README.md

 - Thanks to the React.js community for providing valuable resources and documentation.
 - Bootstrap Icons for enhancing the user interface.

 Enjoy working with this Image Carousel React Project!

+## Description

-You can check the live demo.
+   You can check the live demo : https://image-carousel.pages.dev/